 Officials in Nevada are working to improve substance abuse and overdose rates within the Silver State by enhancing preventative and treatment options for residents.
 Nevada offers many programs designed to help those in need, ranging from state-funded programs and nonprofit programs to community-based services and low-cost treatment assistance.
 Public programs are those that accept everyone regardless of their ability to pay while private programs often take health insurance to help cover costs.

 Within Nevada, SAMHSA reports that there are 19 agencies funded by the Substance Abuse Prevention & Treatment Agency (SAPTA) that provide services in all of Nevada’s counties with over 50 services sites spread throughout the state.
 SAPTA runs community-based prevention and treatment programs using federal funds for specific alcohol and drug abuse programs under the umbrella of the Nevada Division of Public and Behavioral Health (DPBH).
 These programs are either free or provide services at a low cost to those in need.

-Nevada residents may also benefit from a private treatment facility, which may have more amenities and provide a higher level of care.
+Residents may also benefit from a private treatment facility in Nevada, which may have more amenities and provide a higher level of care.
 There are numerous addiction treatment options within the state of Nevada designed to aid in recovery.

 Nevada Addiction Treatment Services

 Nevada offers a 24/7 Crisis Call Center hotline for residents who are in any type of crisis, free of charge.
 This referral service can help individuals connect with resources to help them receive proper care.
 SAMHSA also provides a Behavioral Health Treatment Services Locator tool that can connect people with local treatment providers offering specific types of desired services.